- +1 624 518 1345

 A degree in law, military studies, or criminal justice could lead to a wide variety of careers.
 Those holding degrees in law, and/or criminal justice may pursue the following careers.

-Keiser University’s Bachelor of Arts degree in Criminal Justice provides preparation in many areas of the criminal justice system.
+Keiser University’s Master of Arts degree in Criminal Justice provides an intensive study of theory and practice in the field of criminal justice.

 In light of recent disasters and world events, it is increasingly important for criminal justice administrators, first responders, government officials, and organizations to understand how to manage c